Please take note of the following before your visit.

+Mud Lake is one of the most ecologically important natural habitats in the urban part of Canada’s Capital Region.
 It is identified as a provincially significant wetland and an Area of Natural and Scientific Interest by the Government of Ontario.
-It is also classified as a protected area by the International Union for Conservation of Nature.

 Plants and wildlife